cryostatio/jfr-datasource/README.md

 #### POST /upload

-Expects a file upload.
+Expects a JFR file upload.
 Used to upload a JFR file to the server.
 Responds with the uploaded filename

 CURL Example
 ```